-Wall mounted faucets are an old fashioned feature that’s starting to see renewed life in both the kitchen and the bathroom.
-These sleek faucets run the gamut from old fashioned farmhouse style to extremely minimalist and modern, and because they’re not as common as they once were, they have a very elegant, designer feel.
-But installing a wall mounted faucet can be much more difficult than installing a more common deck mounted sink, and there are a few challenges you should be aware of before you take the plunge.
+Wall mounted faucets are an old fashioned feature that’s seeing renewed life in both the kitchen and the bathroom.
+These sleek faucets run the gamut from old fashioned farmhouse style to extremely minimalist and modern.
+Because they’re not as common as they once were, they have a very elegant, designer feel.
+But installing a wall mounted faucet can be much more difficult than installing a more common deck-mounted sink; there are a few challenges you should be aware of before you take the plunge.

 Just as important as getting the spacing right is installing the faucet at the right height.
 The tip of the nozzle legally must be at least one inch above the level of the sink, and generally a little higher than that is more comfortable to use.
-That said, the higher you place the faucet the more difficult it can be to control where the water goes when it’s turned on, and the more likely it is to splash.
+That said, the higher you place the faucet the more difficult it can be to control where the water goes when you turn it on.
+In other words, the more likely it is to splash.
 There’s no set standard for how high to install a wall mounted faucet, and unfortunately there also isn’t much room for trial and error, as you’ll need to install the mounting hardware before you can hook up (and test) the faucet itself.

 Depending on whether you’re buying for the kitchen or bathroom and what kind of sink you’re considering, wall mounted faucets come in a few different lengths.
-Deck mounted faucets are usually more or less the same depth because they’re designed to be standard, but wall mounted faucets can be 6, 9, or 12 inches long to accommodate both a variety of sinks and a variety of installation settings.
-Wall mounted faucets have to clear not only the rim of the sink but also any distance between the wall they’re mounted on and the sink, meaning they often have to be much longer to line up properly.
+Deck mounted faucets are usually more or less the same, standard depth.
+But wall mounted faucets can be 6, 9, or 12 inches long to accommodate both a variety of sinks and a variety of installation settings.
+Wall mounted faucets have to clear not only the rim of the sink but also any distance between the wall and the sink.
+That means they often have to be much longer to line up properly.

-Last but not least, while replacing a standard faucet is an extremely simple, DIY friendly job, once you’ve installed a wall mounted faucet, it really is there to stay.
-The plumbing will be built and usually tiled into the wall, which means that to replace your faucet, at the very least you’ll have to rip out and replace the backsplash, too.
+Last but not least, while replacing a standard faucet is an extremely simple, DIY-friendly job, once you’ve installed a wall mounted faucet, it really is there to stay.
+The plumbing is built and usually tiled into the wall.
+That means that to replace your faucet, at the very least you’ll have to rip out and replace the backsplash, too.
 This isn’t just an issue of changing styles, either: the same applies if the faucet breaks down.
-You really, really want to make sure that the faucet you buy is very high quality with a solid brass construction, which will extend the life of the faucet.
+You really, really want to make sure that the faucet you buy is very high quality with a solid brass construction, to extend the life of the faucet.
 And do your research: purchasing a faucet from a reputable, well-known company that readily supplies replacement parts can mean the difference between being able to repair a faucet and having to replace a whole wall.

-All that said, the challenges presented by wall mounted faucets aren’t insurmountable, and knowing what they are before you start the project is the best way to minimize many of them.
+All that said, the challenges presented by wall mounted faucets aren’t insurmountable.
+Knowing what they are before you start the project is the best way to minimize many of them.
 Wall mounted faucets have a gorgeous appearance that’s both trendy and timeless, and for many are worth the extra effort.
-What do you think – do you still see a wall mounted faucet in your future?
-Let me know in the comments!